DuckyMomo20012/image-n-crypt/README.md

 </table>

-## 3.2.
+### 3.2.
 Login:

-> **⚠️ NOTE:** Whenever user login or logout, that means user's session is over,
+> **⚠️ NOTE:** Whenever users log in or log out, that means the user's session is over,
-> so cookie will be reset.
-Also, the JWT token will be sent to blacklist.
+> so the cookie will be reset.
+Also, the JWT token will be sent to the blacklist.

-Currently when we login, the JWT token is stored on the client persistently -> Vulnerable to CSRF & XSS attacks.
+Currently, when we log in, the JWT token is stored on the client persistently -> Vulnerable to CSRF & XSS attacks.

-> **⚠️ NOTE:** Each form has its own cookie, so when we send a GET request to
+> **⚠️ NOTE:** Each form has its cookie, so when we send a GET request to
-> request a form to submit, we have to set cookie for POST request
+> request a form to submit, we have to set a cookie for POST request

 <table>
 <tbody>